ayayasminebelloum/WaterValvesIOT/README.md

 # WaterValvesIOT
-This project facilitates communication between the IOT Hub and the "valves" themselves (represented by a light being on/off in a Raspberry Pi).
+This project facilitates communication between the IOT Hub and the water "valves" (represented by a light being on/off in a Raspberry Pi).